vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 gupta's Panchobh plate (JBORS. vol. V p.
 582 at p.
 588).
 Fergura--The great superintendent of elephants.
 Mahāpilu

-pati Pāśupata was the dutaka of the Abhona plates of Kataccuri Saṅkaragana in Kaṭaccuri saivat 347 (i. e.
+pati Pāśupata was the dutaka of the Abhona plates of Kataccuri Śhaṅkaragana in Kaṭaccuri saivat 347 (i. e.
 595-6 A. D.) in E. I. IX p.
 296 at p.
 298. The word also occurs in

 Lakṣmanasena's grant ( E. I. XII p.
 6 at p.
 9).
 Hafar-Superior officer above all doorkeepers., great cham